 That Grassley’s bill explicitly mentions driver's license photos is important.
 Allowing the DHS secretary to deem it necessary for the E-Verify system to confirm identity via driver's license photos introduces biometric information that proponents believe will make the system more effective.

 If the statute purports to require that 43 states provide DMV information that raises constitutional concerns, but as the recent debates surrounding REAL-ID show, the federal government could try to coerce states into compliance.
-DHS announced last month that residents in nine states will need an identifying document other than a state driver’s license to fly if their licenses are not REAL-ID compliant by January 22, 2018.
+DHS announced earlier this year that residents in nine states will need an identifying document other than a state driver's license to fly if their licenses are not REAL-ID compliant by January 22, 2018.

 Even if the federal government fails to force states to submit DMV data under a nationwide E-Verify scheme, there is still the possibility of nationwide E-Verify leading to a de facto biometric national ID card.